 You’ll need to launch the Terminal app in your specific Gnome-based distro.
 This is as easy as typing Terminal in the dash to search for it from your list of installed apps or simply holding down Ctrl+Alt+T on your keyboard.

 2. Run the Command

 Next, you’ll need to type in this command into the Terminal window.
-It is worth noting that you don’t need to run this as superuser (su or sudo) since we’re not dealing with system-level changes.
+It is worth noting that you don’t need to run this as a superuser (su or sudo) since we’re not looking to perform any system-level changes, only cosmetic.

 dconf reset -f /org/gnome/